 People love to watch videos rather than the same context presented to them in textual format.
 And more importantly, videos are extremely useful to help people in identifying problems and then presenting them with solutions to those problems.

 There is no doubt about it that videos help in improving conversion rate by a healthy percentage.
-You can use any type of video such as explainer videos, customer testimonials, tutorials or demonstration videos.
+Video marketing is very essential as there are 151 to 185 million monthly searches on youtube, so you should consider it as a part of your marketing strategy.
+You can use any type of video such as explainer videos, customer testimonials, tutorials, or demonstration videos.
 A study reveals that adding video along with your content has proven to increase conversion by 86%.

 Make sure that the video is of high quality as there is a strong possibility it will serve as the main component in your brand recognition and enhancement.
 And also it should go well with your brand, aesthetically speaking.